- Books, Literature, and Writing

 But Brass' golden hue and its glowing, glittery sheen

-Even for royalty, gold had mostly remained in the realm of art.
+Even for royalty, gold mostly remained in the realm of art.

-Brass and bronze were derived from relatively abundant copper,
+Brass and bronze were derived from abundant copper,

-Zinc and Tin, respectively, gave the alloys their attributes proper.
+Zinc and Tin, gave the alloys their attributes proper.

 The blend of need and aesthetics, to man's dexterity, lent.

-The impetus to cast, beat, and shape the metal, as he meant.
+An impetus to cast, beat and shape metal as he meant.

 Unimaginable time, upon this pursuit, he must have spent;

 The monotonous tedium of living, to artistically circumvent.